Registration is now open!

 Steven Choi, Executive Director, New York Immigration Coalition

-Steve Choi is currently the Executive Director of the New York Immigration Coalition, a 200-member coalition that represents New York State’s immigrant communities and is the leading organization representing issues of immigrant health, education, integration, and civic engagement.
-From 2009 to 2013, Mr. Choi was the Executive Director of the MinKwon Center for Community Action, which organizes, advocates for, educates and serves Korean and Asian community members in New York.
-Prior to that, Mr. Choi was Director of the Korean Workers Project at the Asian American Legal Defense & Education Fund, the only project onthe East Coast focused on providing free legal services to low-wage Korean immigrants.
-His previous experience includes working for the Hale and Dorr Legal Services Center in Boston, Greater Boston Legal Services, and the Asian Pacific American Legal Center of Los Angeles.
-Mr. Choi received a J.D. from Harvard Law School, a M.A. from the University of Hawai’i, and a B.A. from Stanford University in History with Honors.
-He is the recipient of the 2013 New York Law Journal’s “Rising Stars” Award, the 2012 NAPABA Best Lawyers Under 40 Award, the Korean American Association’s “Man of the Year” Award, the Skadden Fellowship, the Wasserstein Fellowship, the Skirnick Public Interest Fellowship, and the Harvard Law School Asian Pacific American Alumni Award.
+Steve Choi is currently the Executive Director of the New York Immigration Coalition, a 200-member coalition that represents New York State’s immigrant communities and is the leading organization representing issues of immigrant health, education, integration and civic engagement.
+From 2009 to 2013, Steve was the Executive Director of the MinKwon Center for Community Action, which organizes, advocates for, educates and serves Korean and Asian community members in New York.
+Prior to that, Mr. Choi was Director of the Korean Workers Project at the Asian American Legal Defense & Education Fund.
+Steve received a JD from Harvard Law School, an MA. from the University of Hawai’i and a BA from Stanford University in History with Honors.
+He is the recipient of the 2013 New York Law Journal’s “Rising Stars” Award and the 2012 NAPABA Best Lawyers Under 40 Award.
 Mr. Choi also currently serves on the New York City Commission on Human Rights, and is a member of the Advisory Committee of Governor Cuomo’s Exploited Workers Taskforce.

 Jeannie Diefenderfer, Experienced Senior Telecommunications Executive, Board Vice Chair, Tufts University, and former Board Vice Chair, Ms. Foundation for Women

-Jeannie Diefenderfer has over 28 years of technical and operational experience with 10+ years in executive leadership positions in Verizon Communications, a Dow 30 company, including a 10,000-person global customer care organization for Verizon’s largest enterprise customers.
-Ms. Diefenderfer achieved over a billion dollars in synergies for the firm during the three years she served as the Chief Procurement Officer when she managed a $10 billion-plus purchasing program.
-In addition, as the senior vice president of Global Engineering & Planning, she implemented a network capital program of over $10 billion to expand Verizon’s global backbone network across six continents, as well as its nationally renowned Fios network.
-Ms. Diefenderfer is an independent director on the boards of MRV Communications, Inc., Westell Technologies, Inc., and Windstream Holdings, Inc., and Chair of the Accenture Network Advisory Council.
-She is a Vice Chair and a Trustee of Tufts University, and has served on the board of the Ms. Foundation for Women for 8 years.
-From 2001 to 2008, she was a member of the board of Independent Trustee s at Citizens Funds, an SRI mutual fund complex.
-Internal to Verizon, she has served on the boards of several Employee Resource Groups, including the Minority Multicultural Association of NYNEX, Women’s Association of Verizon Employees, and the Asian Focus Group.
-Mrs. Diefenderfer was featured in the 1999 Crain’s New York Business “40 under 40,” as one of 40 young “rising stars” and was a member of the 1999 class of the David Rockefeller Fellows Program.
-In addition, she received the 1999 Corporate Achievement Award from the Organization of Chinese Americans and the 2001 Star Award from the New York Women’s Agenda.
-A native of Seoul, South Korea, Ms. Diefenderfer immigrated to the US when she was 13 years old.
-She holds a BS in Chemical Engineering from Tufts University, and an MBA from Babson College.
+Jeannie Diefenderfer has over 28 years of technical and operational experience, with 10+ years in executive leadership positions in Verizon Communications, a Dow 30 company.
+Jeannie is an independent director on the boards of MRV Communications, Inc., Westell Technologies, Inc., and Windstream Holdings, Inc., and Chair of the Accenture Network Advisory Council.
+She is a Vice Chair and a Trustee of Tufts University and served on the board of the Ms. Foundation for Women for 8 years.
+Internal to Verizon, she served on the boards of several Employee Resource Groups, including the Minority Multicultural Association of NYNEX, Women’s Association of Verizon Employees, and the Asian Focus Group.
+She was featured in the 1999 Crain’s New York Business “40 under 40” and was a member of the 1999 class of the David Rockefeller Fellows Program.
+A native of Seoul, she immigrated to the US when she was 13 years old.
+She holds a BS in Chemical Engineering from Tufts University and an MBA from Babson College.

 Isabel Guerrero, Co-Founder, Imago Global Grassroots